Soil sampling – timing, technique, interpretation

-Soil testing indicates soil nutrient reserves available for crop uptake.
+Soil samples indicate soil nutrient reserves available for crop uptake.
 This is useful any year, and especially after low-yielding or high-yielding years when reserves may be more difficult to predict.
 Test results will help farms set fertilizer rates specific to the needs and yield potential of each field – a key step in implementing the right rate principle of 4R Nutrient Stewardship practices.

-The best time for fall sampling is after soil has cooled to at least 10°C. Cool soils reduce the microbial activity that can mobilize nutrients.
+• Fall timing for next year’s planning.
+Sampling after soil has cooled to below 10°C reduces the microbial activity that can mobilize nutrients.
 Soil samples collected after this activity slows down will more closely reflect spring nitrate (NO3–) contents.
 If farms plan to band fertilizer in the fall, sampling when soils drop to 10°C (not too much lower) should allow for fall application before the ground freezes.
+If not planning fall applications, sampling can occur close to freeze up – as long as probes can extract good cores.

 Canola Watch video: fall soil sampling